mysilver/API2CAN/README.md

 # API2CAN
-API2CAN consists of three main parts:
+API2CAN consists of the following parts:
 - A dataset to train machine translation models for translation REST operations to Natural Language Sentences
 - A service to extract resources from an operations
 - A service implementing the resource-based delexicalization